We arrived in Broome early afternoon. This time we chose a different caravan park. It was further away from the centre, but we had more space.

 Malcolm Douglas Crocodile Park is located on the outskirts of Broome, 16 kilometres from the airport.
 It is mostly famous for its beast crocodiles.
-Many of these ancient creatures found home in the park after being relocated from other areas.
+Many of these ancient creatures found their home in the park after being relocated from other areas.

 Crocodiles can be found everywhere in this park.
 And we could see really huge beasts.
 The crocodiles (we are talking salties) also have an interesting past.

-For example ‘One eyed Willie’ was shot in the head by police, survived and was trapped near Willie Creek pearl farm.
+For example ‘One-eyed Willie’ was shot in the head by police, survived and was trapped near Willie Creek pearl farm.
 Another one, ‘Cranky’ was trapped in Ord River.
-Apparently he had a bad temper when caught and until this day remains cranky.
+Apparently, he had a bad temper when caught and until this day remains cranky.
 He fully deserves his name.

 Every ‘famous’ saltwater crocodile has a label in front of the cage with all information about why the crocodile had to be relocated and how it was caught.